Our Temecula Estate Vineyards

 Planted primarily to Clone 8, Cabernet Sauvignon (three acres), previous owners planted this vineyard in the late 90s and we purchased it in 2006.
 In 2007, we implemented our own farming practices consistent with our new plantings.
 The rich sandy soil will produce what we expect to be exquisite vintages for years to come.

 Vineyard di Federico

-Comprised of three acres of Brunello cloned Sangiovese, these grapevines are essentially “off the boat” from Tuscany Italy.
+Comprised of four acres of Brunello cloned Sangiovese, these grapevines are essentially “off the boat” from Tuscany Italy.
 If Barolo is the King of Italian grape varietals, the Brunello is certainly the Queen.
 Produced on the Robert Renzoni Winery Estate, Brunello becomes delicate, fragrant and sometimes mysterious.

 Robert planted this 3-acre vineyard with Pinot Grigio, clone 4.
 The well-drained soil is decomposed granite and sandy loam, and produces grapes with the intense varietal character, true to its Northern Italian roots.

 Each of the Robert Renzoni Estate’s vineyard blocks is carefully matched to a specific rootstock best suited for the soil type found in the block.
 The benefits of careful rootstock selection include better vigor control, disease resistance and drought tolerance.
 At our Temecula winery, vineyard management includes continuously re-evaluating available rootstocks and block improvement and on-going replanting.

 Three specific clones were chosen for the Robert Renzoni Winery; the Cabernet Sauvignon, Sangiovese, Pinot Grigio clones were precisely selected to suit the soil, climate and type of wine the Renzoni’s intended to produce.